venasolutions/bosk/docs/guide.md

 #### Parameters

 A path can contain placeholders, called _parameters_, that can later be bound to `Identifier` values.
-A reference whose path contains one or more parameters is referred to as a _parameterized reference_ (or sometimes an _indefinite_ reference).
+A reference whose path contains one or more parameters is referred to as a _parameterized reference_ (or sometimes an _indefinite_ reference);
+a reference with no parameters is a _concrete_ (or sometimes _definite_) reference.
 Parameters are delimited by a hyphen character `-`:

 ``` java